-On September 19, 2023, the Board adopted a resolution approving a feasibility report relating to the financing all or a portion the costs of certain public infrastructure (collectively, the "Public Infrastructure") necessary for development of certain land within the boundaries of the District that is to be acquired by the District and thereafter transferred to the City or other governmental entity, and declaring the District's intent to acquire the Public Infrastructure and to pay the costs thereof.
+On March 19, 2024, the Board adopted a resolution approving a feasibility report relating to the financing of all or a portion of the costs of certain public infrastructure (collectively, the "Public Infrastructure") necessary for development of certain land within the boundaries of the District that is to be acquired by the District and thereafter transferred to the City or other governmental entity, and declaring the District's intent to acquire the Public Infrastructure and to pay the costs thereof.
 See "THE PUBLIC INFRASTRUCTURE."
-On September 19, 2023, the Board adopted a resolution levying special assessments (the "Special Assessments" and, individually, as the Special Assessments relate to a particular lot, a "Special Assessment") on certain single-family housing lots within the District (collectively, the "Assessed Lots" and, individually, each an "Assessed Lot") based on the benefit to be received by each Assessed Lot.
-The Assessed Lots make up only a small portion of the much larger District and together make up "Assessment Area No. 2."
+On March 19, 2024, the Board adopted a resolution levying special assessments (the "Special Assessments" and, individually, as the Special Assessments relate to a particular lot, a "Special Assessment") on certain single-family housing lots within the District (collectively, the "Assessed Lots" and, individually, each an "Assessed Lot") based on the benefit to be received by each Assessed Lot.
+The Assessed Lots make up only a small portion of the much larger District and together make up "Assessment Area No. 3."
 See "LAND DEVELOPMENT - Assessed Lots."